QuickSloth8/go-minis/README.md

 # go-minis
-Mini Golang programs, and useful programming patterns
+Mini Golang programs, and useful Golang patterns.

+All contributions & suggestions are appreciated :)